l4b4r4b4b4/Home.Assistant/Readme.md

 # Application

-The Application comprises of a number of parts:
+The Application comprises of a number of two part:

+The Home Owner Manangement System (HOMS) onsite and a aggregator / customer plattform in the cloud.

+HOMS:

 1. Home Owner UI powered by [Home.Assistant](https://www.home-assistant.io/)
 2. [SPEAR-API by DAI-Lab](https://gitlab.dai-labor.de/spear/spear-optimisation) for Simulation and Optimization